dotnet/csharplang/proposals/extensions.md

 /[...]
 An *element_access* is dynamically bound if \[...]
 If the *primary_no_array_creation_expression* of an *element_access* is a value of an *array_type*, the *element_access* is an array access.
-Otherwise, the *primary_no_array_creation_expression* shall be a variable or value of a class, struct, or interface type that has one or more indexer members, in which case the *element_access* is an indexer access.
+Otherwise, the *primary_no_array_creation_expression* shall be a variable or value of a class, struct, or interface type  TODOTODO that has one or more indexer members, in which case the *element_access* is an indexer access.
 \***Otherwise, the *primary_no_array_creation_expression* shall be a variable or value of a class, struct, or interface type that has no indexer members, in which case the *element_access* is an extension indexer access.**